 The following is a description of each the different sectors directly affect by the proposed action.
 The background data provided here in this section utilizes retained harvests from 2003 through July 15, 2014.
-The source of the data is from NMFS Catch Accounting System.
+The source of these data is the NMFS Catch Accounting System.

-For further description on the sectors, "Fishing Fleet Profiles" prepared by the Council provides descriptions of the different sectors noted in this section that participate in the Bering Sea and Aleutian Islands fisheries (NPFMC 2012).
+For further description on the sectors, "Fishing Fleet Profiles", prepared by the Council, provides descriptions of the different sectors noted in this section that participate in the Bering Sea and Aleutian Islands fisheries (NPFMC 2012).